Seagat2011/JSCASETool-JINSIL-JINT-Bluebird-/README.md

     setup of objects, arrays, or functions,
     or variables (its actually not allowed)

-    Simply trace through the code as an object would and describe what
+    Simply trace through your code as an object would and describe what
     happens in every module, step-by-step,
     declaring variables and functions, as
     needed

-    Bluebird then converts the entire trace
+    Bluebird then converts the trace
     to javascript

 ### RULES